Trapping: Controversy

-Any type of trap—whether it be a foothold/leghold, conibear, or snare/cable restraint—can get an unwanted catch.
-Both endangered species and domestic pets have been injured or killed by illegally set traps.
-In December 2012, a Golden Retriever dog was killed when walking with his owner on a trail in the woods of Auburn, New Hampshire.
-The dog became ensnared in an illegally placed conibear trap and was suffocated, despite his owner's best attempts to free him.

-It has been estimated by Wildlife Services, a branch of the U.S. Department of Agriculture, that between 2003 and 2013 hundreds of pets were killed by body-gripping traps, and that the agency itself has killed thousands of non-target animals in several states, from pet dogs to endangered species.
+Any type of trap—whether it be a foothold/leghold, conibear, or snare/cable restraint—can get an unwanted catch, including endangered species and pets.
+Wildlife Services, a branch of the U.S. Department of Agriculture, estimated that between 2003 and 2013 hundreds of pets were killed by body-gripping traps, and that the agency itself has killed thousands of non-target animals in several states, from pet dogs to endangered species.
 The number of non-target animals killed has caused national and regional animal-protection organizations such as the Humane Society of the United States, American Society for the Prevention of Cruelty to Animals, Massachusetts Society for the Prevention of Cruelty to Animals, and others to continue to lobby for stricter controls over the use of these traps in the United States.

 Trapping might lead to stress, pain, or death for the animal, depending on the type of trap.
-Traps that work by catching limbs can cause injuries on the limbs, especially if used improperly, and leave the animal unattended until the trapper comes.
+Traps that work by catching limbs can cause injuries on the limbs, especially if used improperly and leave the animal unattended until the trapper comes.
 The animal might die from the injury, starvation, or attacks from other animals.
 Many states employ the regulation that a trap must be checked at least every 36 hours to minimize risks to the animals.

 Trapping requires time, hard work, and money but can be efficient.
 Trapping has become expensive for the trapper, and in modern times it has become controversial.
 In part to address these concerns, in 1996, the Association of Fish and Wildlife Agencies, an organization made up of U.S. state and federal fish and wildlife agency professionals, began testing traps and compiling recommendations "to improve and modernize the technology of trapping through scientific research" known as Best Management Practices.
 As of February 2013, twenty best management practice recommendations have been published, covering nineteen species of common furbearers across North America.